Monolaurin and HPV & Genital Warts

 The best treatment for fighting an HPV infection (which can cause genital warts) is a strong immune system.
 There are many ways to boost your immune system, including a healthy diet, plenty of rest, and nutritional supplements.

 One way to support your immune system is through a daily dose of Monolaurin - a natural supplement made from coconut oil.
-Monolaurin has been shown to flight many STDs / STIs including Herpes, Chlamydia, Cytomegalovirus (CMV), among others. [please see references 1-9 below]
+Monolaurin has been tested in laboratory settings to help regulate immune response in the presence of external pathogens [please see Ref# 1-9 below].

-Monolaurin has powerful antiviral properties which breaks down and destroys the lipid layer of enveloped viruses where many pharmaceuticals fail.
+Monolaurin has powerful immune modifying properties, and studies show the substance is able to break down the lipid layer of enveloped viruses where some pharmaceuticals may fail.
+[Ref #4]

-If you are looking to boost your immune system in response to an HPV infection, a daily supplement of Monolaurin may give your body the support it needs to fight and push the virus into dormancy.
+If you are looking to boost your immune system in response to an HPV infection, dietary supplements may give your body the support it needs to fight and push the virus into dormancy.

 As any natural treatment, it is safest and most effective when done under the supervision of a health care professional .